Andy4495/TI_Platform_Cores_For_Arduino/README.md

 - [Energia-EducationalBP_MKII][27]
 - [Energia-MultiTasking][28]

+The above four libraries are included in the Arduino Library Manager registry, so they can easily be installed from the `Sketch->Include Library->Manage Libraries...` menu.

 ## Installing LaunchPad Drivers

 Depending on your host machine and the specific board you are programming, you probably need to install drivers and/or configuration files in order to communicate with the LaunchPad.
 If you see a message along the lines of "Error connecting to the target", then a missing driver or configuration file is likely the cause.